The Best Travel Guides (Online and Books)

 Need help with planning your trip?
 Check out our guide to the best travel planning resources.

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

-Are travel guide books still used now?
+Are travel guidebooks still used now?

+Some people prefer to use paper travel guidebooks.
+You can flag important sections and highlight things you want to remember.
 We’ve even ripped our books up (they’re meant to be used!) and traveled only with the sections covering the cities and sites we visited.

 E-books are also a great option for travel guides.
 If you use e-books, you can easily travel with several guides without adding a single ounce to your luggage.
+It’s a perfect option for those who travel carry-on only.

 Rick Steves: best travel guides for Europe

-Rick Steves guide books
+Rick Steves guidebooks

-Rick Steves knows Europe inside and out from decades of traveling, leading tours, writing books and producing episodes of his wonderful series Rick Steves’ Europe.
+Some seasoned travelers look down their noses a bit at Rick Steves guide books.
+There’s no reason for that.
+Rick Steves knows Europe inside and out from decades of traveling, leading tours, writing books, and producing episodes of his wonderful series Rick Steves’ Europe.

-I highly recommend them, especially for travel planning beginners and/or for anxious travelers who are looking for an expert to tell them where to visit and how.
+Rick Steves books are excellent guides and well worth the money.
+I highly recommend them, especially for travel planning beginners or for anxious travelers who are looking for an expert to tell them where to visit and how.

 His books are kept up to date and quite detailed, even to the point of including full guided walking tours (often several) and detailed guided tours through major sites.